830

 When Mam moved she left the urn where it was because why would she want it?
 So I get this phone call from across the pond, it is me Da and he wants to know what for she left him an urn and who be inside it.
 Further, it has for the past almost two years since she left, been creeping him out.

-I at first had no idea what he was talking about.
+I, at first, had no idea what he was talking about.
 Urn?
 I don't remember an urn.
 And why should I?
 I was never frequenting their closet so like I said, out of sight out of mind and really I didn't know where it came from in the first place.
 I told him I had no clue what he was going on about and then I wondered if it was HIS cat's ashes Mam had put in an urn.

 He had a cat, and that cat he put in the cat carrier one day and told me Mam the cat was sick he was going to the vet.
 Well, seems the cat was sick a lot and every day he would take the cat in the carrier, to the vet.
-Then one day he told her the cat was still at the vet but he had visiting hours after dark to go visit the cat.
+Then one day he told her the cat was still at the vet but he had visiting hours after dark to visit the cat.

 Now Mam was not born yesterday and she suspected there was nothing much wrong with the cat but with her husband.
 She thought he was seeing someone and well he was!
 His excuse was the cat.
-Well, seems the other woman be not a cat lover and so the cat suffered, stuck in the carrier, had no water, and probably little food if any, and then the cat really did get sick.
+Well, seems the other woman was not a cat lover and so the cat suffered, stuck in the carrier, had no water, and probably little food if any, and then the cat really did get sick.
 By this time the cat was home, the husband was thrown out of the home, and Mam was for real going to the vet.

 Once there the cat was diagnosed with malnutrition and so they looked at her very funny.
 She sighed, shrugged her shoulders and instead of telling them what she thought, she said, "I be not the trooble, it be you.
 For eight weeks me old man been bringing the cat ta ya, then visiting the cat here at night."